matter-labs/zksync-era/infrastructure/protocol-upgrade/README.md

 .
 By default, it's the Complex Upgrader contract.
 If you want to use a different contract, such as ForcedDeploy directly, you can override it.

+- `diamondUpgradeProposalId`: ID of the diamond upgrade proposal.
+If not specified, it will be taken from the contract using l1rpc and zksync-address.

 ```bash
 $ zk f yarn start transactions build-default \
 --upgrade-address <upgradeAddress> \